MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 ## Open development environment

 Begin now with a development environment that has all the dependencies installed to complete this article.
+You should arrange your monitor workspace so you can see both this documentation and the development environment at the same time.

 #### [GitHub Codespaces (recommended)](#tab/github-codespaces)